500 signatures reached

 - Drastically reduce the capacity of agencies that monitor pollution and toxic contamination--threatening our water, air and other natural resources.

 Did you know that a billion dollars spent on domestic priorities such as mass transit, home weatherization, education and health care, would each produce more jobs than the same amount spent on the military?

 How it will be delivered

-The petition will be delivered at press conferences around the country during the week of April 10.
+The petition will be delivered at press conferences around the country during the budget negotiations.
 We will also drop them off for all Appropriations and Budget Committee members as they begin deliberations.